spectrochempy/spectrochempy/docs/devguide/contributing_docstring.rst

 4. Add examples with explanations that illustrate how the parameters can be used for extended functionality

-A simple example could be:
+A simple example could be

 .. code-block:: python